What Is a Fabric Odor Eliminator?

 Let's define it properly, then look at the chemistry, the ingredients that matter, and how to use one correctly.

-What a fabric odor eliminator is (and isn't)
+What is a fabric odor eliminator (and what isn't it)?

 A fabric odor eliminator is a liquid you mist onto fabric, where it acts on the compounds responsible for smell.
 It is not a perfume (which adds a scent on top), not a room air freshener (which scents the air), and not a deodorant (which works on your skin to slow sweat and bacteria).
 It's the only one of the four that targets the smell already living in your clothes.

 This matters because the smell that bothers you isn't on your skin — your morning shower handled that.
 It's in the fabric: the shirt, the jacket, the gym tee that absorbed yesterday's sweat.
-That's why a deodorant and a fabric mist solve different problems, and why people who keep reapplying deodorant still notice the smell returning.
+Fresh sweat is nearly odorless; the smell is created when skin bacteria break it down into volatile compounds, which then sit in the cloth.(American Society for Microbiology) That's why a deodorant and a fabric mist solve different problems, and why people who keep reapplying deodorant still notice the smell returning.

 Masking is the cheap, common approach.
 You add a strong fragrance that your nose notices instead of the bad smell.
 The odor compounds are still there; they're just outnumbered for a while.
 As the fragrance fades — and it fades fast on a warm body — the original smell comes back, now mixed with stale perfume.
 Anyone who's sprayed deodorant over a sweaty shirt knows the result.